galantelab/sideRETRO/docs/usage.rst

 General Syntax
 ==============

 **sideRETRO** has a very straightforward syntax.
-Basicaly, there are three main commands, each one with a plethora of available options:
+Basically, there are three main commands, each one with a plethora of available options:

 * ``process-sample``